Some of the best things to do in Stuttgart

 Killesbergturm Tower

-If you're not a fan of heights, you can still enjoy the architectural beauty of the award-winning tower from a safe distance.
+Once at the top, visitors are rewarded with a 360-degree view, making it a popular spot for photographers.
+If you're not a big fan of heights, you can still enjoy the structure's beauty from a safe distance.

 Standseilbahn